Picture of a typical installation of an electric baseboard heater in bathroom.

 To limit operating costs, you need good insulation in the home.
 Its specs should meet or exceed standard suggested levels.
 If the specs call for R12 for example, use R24 where space permits.
 Triple-pane windows, well-insulated doors, and glass block window units in the basement really cut electricity bills.

-Harder to Switch to Electric Heat in Poorly Insulated Homes, Electric Heat Pros and Cons
+Harder to Switch to Electric Heat in Poorly Insulated Homes

 Can be hard to retrofit electric heating into older homes.
 In these houses, you may struggle to add more insulation.
 Why?
 Because it might be too costly to cut holes to fill inside walls with it.